Cloud-SPAN/genomics03-using-the-command-line/_episodes/03-redirection.md

 > ## Exercise
 >
-> Try these questions on your own first, then discuss your answers in your breakout room.
+> Try these questions on your own first.
+Then, if you are attending an instructor-led workshop, discuss your answers in your breakout room.
 Nominate someone from your group to feed back on the Padlet.
 >
 > 1. How many sequences are there in `SRR098026.fastq`?
 Remember that every sequence is formed by four lines.
 > 2. How many sequences in `SRR098026.fastq` contain at least 3 consecutive Ns?
->
+>S
 >> ## Solution
 >>
 >>1.